 In fact, it was these syrups that prompted me to start sharing my recipes on Facebook after a friend posted the syrups for me and I saw the response to this new type sugar-free syrup.

 Then I moved them over to a new home when I moved to my WordPress blog.
 By this time Gentle Sweet had hit the market so the flavor was even better when I tweaked the syrup and it became Sugar (Free) Syrup with Gentle Sweet.
 I have also posted a special occasion Rich Maple Butter Syrup that contains boiled xylitol and is the closest thing ever to a “real” syrup but with a dramatically shorter shelf life.

-If you’d like to make the same fantastic flavors shown in this post then ordering the extracts like Tammy has would be a great choice, but in a pinch some good flavorings can be purchased at stores like Kroger.
+If you’d like to make the same fantastic flavors shown in this post then ordering the extracts like Tammy has would be a great choice, but in a pinch, some good flavorings can be purchased at stores like Kroger.
 Jenny and I both have found the coconut flavoring there, but I will say I have never found a strawberry flavoring in stores that I cared to use.
-Here’s my affiliate link for the high-quality extracts that can be purchased in sets.
-I’m also including an affiliate link to the particular snow cone machine that Tammy used but she also was able to make them using her Ninja.

 These Watkins flavorings and extracts are not going to be quite as good in quality or variety as the olive nation, but can usually be found in Wal-mart stores so the ease, price, and convenience is certainly something to consider.
-Here’s a link for them in case you find that they’re short on your favorite flavors.
 Remember to start out with smaller amounts than the recipe specifies and add them to taste and if you find any strong or unusual flavors in these imitation flavorings sometimes adding a little pure vanilla extract can help to moderate the taste and bring it in line a little.